 Definition of Full-Time, Degree-Seeking Student

-To be classified as full-time, a student enrolled in classes on the Plainview campus must be enrolled for the semester hours indicated below:
+To be classified as full-time, a student enrolled in classes on the Plainview campus must be enrolled for the credit hours indicated below:

-To be classified as full-time, a student attending classes at an external campus must be enrolled for nine (9) semester hours each long term.
+To be classified as full-time, a student attending classes at an external campus must be enrolled for six credit hours each 8-week session or a total of 12 hours for the two 8-week sessions per term.

 Student Course Load

-A normal class load for a Plainview student is 15-18 hours per term.
-Students on academic probation on the Plainview campus are restricted to 13 semester hours.
-An enrollment of more than 18 semester hours must be approved by the vice president of academic affairs.
-A student who works more than 20 hours per week should carry less than the normal academic load.
-A fully employed student is encouraged to take no more than six hours per semester.
-A maximum of four semester hours may be earned in a three-week microterm.
+Students enrolled in 12 or more credit hours in a 16-week term are considered full-time; correspondingly, students enrolled in 6 or more credit hours in each of two consecutive 8-week sessions within a 16-week term are considered full-time.
+A normal class load for a full-time student is 15-18 credit hours per 16-week term.
+Students on academic probation are restricted to 14 credit hours per 16-week term, or 7 hours per 8-week session.
+An enrollment of more than 18 credit hours per 16-week term or 9 credit hours per 8-week session must be approved by the vice president of academic affairs for Plainview students, or the external campus executive director/dean for external campus students.
+A student who works more than 20 hours per week should attempt less than the normal academic load.
+A fully employed student is encourage to take no more than 9 credit hours per 16-week term.
+A maximum of four credit hours may be earned in a three-week microterm.

 Auditing a Course